Web Analytics

 Understanding the Soft Clipper

 Before we discuss the practical aspects, it’s essential to understand what a soft clipper does.
-Essentially, a soft clipper is a form of dynamic range compression that rounds off the peaks of audio signals more subtlely and musically than hard audio clipping.
+Essentially, a soft clipper is a form of dynamic range compression that rounds off the peaks of audio signals more subtly and musically than hard audio clipping.

 A soft clipper is designed to gently limit the audio signal when it exceeds a specified threshold, rather than creating harsh, square-wave-like distortion.
 This controlled saturation can be used to enhance individual tracks, add character to instruments, and even shape the overall sound of your mix.